 - unexplained bruising

-These can be serious side effects.
+These may be serious side effects of Burinex®.
 You may need urgent medical attention.

 Tell your doctor if you notice anything else that is making you feel unwell.

 Other side effects not listed above may occur in some people.